LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Create EC2 Instance](http://127.0.0.1/assets/lab2-6.png)
 ![Instance ID](http://127.0.0.1/assets/lab2-5.png)

-The screenshots show the successful creation of the EC2 instance and the returned **InstanceId**.

 ### 5. Add a Tag to the Instance

 Now that we have the instance ID `i-0553e2ea0492e1c73`, we will add a tag to name the instance.
 The tag key will be `Name`, and the value will be our student number followed by `-vm` to uniquely identify the instance as `24188516-vm`.

 ```bash